 Once in a while I even shock myself with a recipe I create.
 Let me tell you, these mozzarella stuffed meatballs were one of those creations that I literally could not get enough of when I made them.
 These mozzarella stuffed meatballs are a must make.
 Tonight.
 These can be a low-carb and gluten-free meal or served as spaghetti and meatballs.

-The cheesy gooeyness of these mozzarella stuffed meatballs is thanks to some mozzarella balls I picked up at Aldi’s.
-Now, I tried both the fresh mozzarella in marinade and just fresh mozzarella in water.
+- Fresh Mozzarella - The cheesy gooeyness of these mozzarella stuffed meatballs is thanks to some mozzarella balls I picked up at Aldi's.
+Now, I tried both the fresh mozzarella in the marinade and just fresh mozzarella in water.
 Both were amazing in this recipe.
 If you are looking for a bit more fat intake because of the ketogenic diet, you should buy the mozzarella marinated in oil and herbs.

 Now, to make the meatballs, I make them gluten-free and low-carb by using almond flour or crushed pork rinds for a binder along with parmesan cheese.
 The almond flour isn't quite as great of a binder as crackers or breadcrumbs, but it works.
 In addition, I use an egg, Italian herb seasonings, some spicy Montreal seasoning, and garlic.
 Then, mix together with your hands to fully incorporate all the ingredients into the meat.
 Now, you get to wrap each piece of fresh mozzarella with the beef mixture.